Want more blog readers? You need to spend more time learning how to write blog titles that’ll attract readers.

 1. Clickbait or Misleading Blog Titles

-These types of titles can be effective for getting readers to click through – but they’ll often result in annoyed readers who avoid ever returning to your site.
+These types of titles can be effective for getting readers to click through, but they often result in annoyed readers who avoid ever returning to your site.

 2. Blog Post Titles That Don’t Align With Your Blog’s Niche or Brand

-Some titles might work well in certain niches, but not in others.
-For instance, if your blog’s niche is quite academic and serious, then dramatic titles that might work in other niches could just leave your blog looking out of place and not being taken seriously.
+Some titles might work well in certain niches but not in others.
+For instance, if your blog’s niche is quite academic and serious, then dramatic titles that might work in other niches could leave your blog looking out of place and not being taken seriously.

-You also want to make sure your titles fit with your brand: if you have a calm, relaxing blog about meditation, you probably don’t want titles that focus on anger, like “The Most Annoying Yoga Moves That Everyone Hates.
+You also want to ensure your titles fit with your brand: if you have a calm, relaxing blog about meditation, you probably don’t want titles that focus on anger, like “The Most Annoying Yoga Moves That Everyone Hates.”

 A title like that might work fine for a snarky exercise blog, but it’s not likely to be a good fit for your target audience.